 Bead Vine, Buttons on a String, Concertina Bush, Concertina Plant, Concertina Stonecrop, Kebab Bush, Necklace Vine, Rock Crassula, Rosary Vine

 Crassula monticola, Crassula perfossa sensu, Crassula punctata, Crassula rupestris subsp. rupestris

-The specific epithet "rupestris" derives from a Latin word meaning "rocky or found on rocks" and refers to the habitat of the species.
+The specific epithet "rupestris" derives from a Latin word meaning "rocky or found on rocks" and refers to the natural habitat of the species.